marcbryan/marcbryan.github.io/README.en.md

 **/public/i18n** In this folder are the JSON files of the texts in the 3 languages.
 The config file it's in **/src/i18n.js**.

-**/src/assets** In this folder are all the images that I use on the portfolio.
+**/public/assets** In this folder are all the images that I use on the portfolio.

+**/src/assets** In this folder are the images that are used by the components.

 **/src/components** In this folder are all the components that I use on the portfolio.